-> We are Arkansas College of Osteopathic Medicine, and we are located in Fort Smith, Arkansas.
-Despite all the confusion the spring has brought us, with COVID-19, we have still had a great year.
-We have worked hard to get our facility, students, and community members involved with events, such as: Diversity Week, Social Med Talks, Walk with the Docs, St. Baldricks, National Outreach for Diversity, Two-Step CPR, Halloween Costume Contest, Cost of Poverty, and many more.
-Also, we started Pre-SOMA this year.
-We are excited for this upcoming year and to continue to grow within SOMA and as a future DO.
+We are Arkansas College of Osteopathic Medicine, and we are located in Fort Smith, Arkansas.
+With things slowly returning to normal, we have seen great success and growth in our chapter within this past year.
+We have worked hard to get our faculty, students, and community members involved with events, such as: Diversity Week, Narcan Training Certification Classes, Walk with the Docs, St. Baldricks, volunteering at HOPE Campus Kitchen, presenting to high school students about Professional Development and so much more!
+Our 2022-2023 executive board is working diligently to plan another successful year in which we continue to grow within SOMA and as future DOs.

 Walk with a Doc: Monthly walk in a nearby park with community members, faculty and students.
 Different health topics are addressed at each walk too!